Vector35/binaryninja-api/docs/getting-started.md

 There are several scopes available for settings:

 * **User Settings** - Settings that apply globally and override the defaults.
 These settings are stored in `settings.json` within the [User Folder](#user-folder).
 * **Project Settings** - Settings which only apply if a project is opened.
 These settings are stored in `.binaryninja/settings.json` within a Project Folder.
 Project Folders can exist anywhere except within the User Folder.
 These settings apply to all files contained in the Project Folder and override the default and user settings.
+In order to activate this feature, select the Project Settings tab and a clickable "Open Project" link will appear at the top right of the view.
+Clicking this will create `.binaryninja/settings.json` in the folder of the currently selected binary view.
+If it already exists, this link will be replaced with the path of the project folder.
 * **Resource Settings** - Settings which only apply to a specific BinaryView object within a file.
 These settings persist in a Binary Ninja Database (.bndb) database or ephemerally in a BinaryView object if a database does not yet exist for a file.

+!!!Tip "Tip"
+    Both the _Project_ and _Resource_ tabs have a drop down indicator (▾) that can be clicked to select the project or resource whose settings you want to adjust.

 All settings are uniquely identified with an identifier string.
-Identifiers are available in the UI via the context menu and are useful for [programmatically](https://api.binary.ninja/binaryninja.settings-module.html) interacting with settings.
+Identifiers are available in the settings UI via the context menu and are useful for find settings using the search box and for [programmatically](https://api.binary.ninja/binaryninja.settings-module.html) interacting with settings.

 **Note**: In order to facilitate reproducible analysis results, when opening a file for the first time, all of the analysis settings are automatically serialized into the _Resource Setting_ scope.
 This prevents subsequent _User_ and _Project_ setting modifications from unintentionally changing existing analysis results.